yoasyo25/ruby-submissions/1708-b/1module/credit_check/miguel_silva.md

 ### 3. Functional Expectations

-* 4: Application meets all requirements, and implements one extension properly.
+* 3: Application meets all requirements as laid out per the specification.